uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/10_Gitting-Started-haha.md

 ![Image](/images/CXFolderNav.PNG)

 ## Create an OAuth Client
-Generate a client credentials auth client in the Genesys Cloud admin panel.​
+Generate a client credentials Oauth client in the Genesys Cloud admin panel.​

-The roles tab is where you specify the permissions this token will have.
+The roles tab is where you specify the permissions this client will have.
+> it is best practice to limit the permissions of clients to only their required functions

 ![Image](/images/CXAuthClient.PNG)